Ved1512/AutoLift/README.md

 # AutoLift
-An AI based tool that helps you enhance and monitor your workouts and diets in a matter of a few clicks
+An automated tool that helps you enhance and monitor your workouts and diets in a matter of a few clicks